openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/nodeaffinitylabels.md

-# Use a unique Node-Selector label
+# Use Node-Selector labels

-Hostpath LocalPV uses the Kubernetes Node label `kubernetes.io/hostname=<node-name>` to uniquely identifly a node.
+Hostpath LocalPV uses the Kubernetes Node label(s) (For example: `kubernetes.io/hostname=<node-name>`) to uniquely identifly a node.

 In some cases, this label (`hostname`) is not unique across all the nodes in the cluster.
 This was seen on clusters provisioned with [Bosh](https://bosh.io/docs/) across different fault domains.

-A unique Node label may be used instead of the above mentioned Kubernetes default label to uniquely identify a node.
-This label may be set by you, the administrator.
+A unique Node label or set of labels may be used instead of the above mentioned Kubernetes default label to uniquely identify a node.
+This label(s) may be set by you, the administrator.
-This label can be set when defining a StorageClass.
+This label(s) can be set when defining a StorageClass.
 One such sample StorageClass is given below...

 ```yaml
 apiVersion: storage.k8s.io/v1